-The dates for the 2018 ride are July 14th & 56th.
-Registration is open soon.
+The dates for the 2018 ride are July 14th & 15th.
+Registration is open now.

 There are five different routes, depending on how far you want to ride.
 One day options are 28 miles and 48 miles.
 Two day options include 60 miles/day, 83 miles/day or 83 miles/day with 100 mile option on Saturday.
 If you can’t ride that weekend, or want to be involved but don’t enjoy riding a bike – you can become a Ghost Rider.
 See the bottom of this page for details!